3sphere/Pong/README.md

 # Pong

 ## About
-This is my attempt to recreate the classic arcade game [*Pong*](https://www.youtube.com/watch?v=fiShX2pTz9A) using C++.
+Clone of classic arcade game [*Pong*](https://www.youtube.com/watch?v=fiShX2pTz9A) using C++.
 This is a single player version, where the player is against a simple AI-controlled paddle.

-This was my first game project after learning the fundamentals of C++, so the main goal was just to learn how to write simple games using the language.

 ![Screenshot](https://github.com/3sphere/Pong/blob/master/screenshot.png)